Search Results

 - Adults | First United Methodist Church Georgetown TX

 ADULT MINISTRY FUMC Georgetown encourages you—in addition to regular worship—to take advantage of the many Sunday School classes, Bible studies, and opportunities to find a trusted, small group of spiritual friends who will help nurture your growing faith.
 Groups and Studies Brochure For information on how to participate in any of our Adult groups or classes, email adults@fumcgt.org .
 Young*ish Have you heard about Young*ish?
-It's our newest ministry, for Young-ish grownups.
+It's our ministry, for Young-ish grownups.
 Married, single, with kids, without kids, dog people, cat people... you are welcome to be part of this new and active ministry!
-We've already got lots of great things planned, from cookouts and Bible Studies at FUMC to evenings out around town.
+Watch the weekly announcements during worship and the newsletter for details about cookouts, Bible Studies, and evenings out around town.
 For more information, email youngishfumcgt@gmail.com Adult Ministry Adult Sunday School At FUMC Georgetown, we offer a variety of Sunday school classes ranging from discussions, to book studies, to lecture style classes.
 Most classes meet from 9:45 AM-10:40 AM.
 Sunday School Adult Groups Looking for community?
 FUMC Georgetown offers a variety of adult groups for fellowship, service, and connection.
 From shared interests to life-stage support, there’s a welcoming group waiting for you.
 Groups Adult Studies Ready to grow in your faith?
 Join an adult study to explore Scripture, deepen your spiritual life, and learn alongside others in a supportive, small group setting.
 Studies Men's Ministry Find your place and your people.
 Whether you're into Bible study, service projects, sports, golf, meals, or something else -our Men's Ministry has a space for you to connect, grow, and serve.
 Join a pod, build friendships, and deepen your faith.
 Whether you're just exploring church life or ready to dive in, there’s a place for you here.
 Learn about our Men's Ministry Women's Ministry Find friendship, faith, and purpose through our vibrant Women’s Ministry!
 Connect with other Women in our weekly United Women in Faith (UWF) Circles, join us for fun luncheons, retreats, and other meaningful gatherings throughout the year.
 There’s a place for every woman here!
 For more information about events and how to join, email bbergman4331@gmail.com Seniors M&Ms Methodists on the Move (M&Ms) is a Senior Adult Ministry at FUMC Georgetown.
-This ministry offers retirement aged adults events and activities, such as day trips, serving opportunities, educational speakers, extended trips, art classes, special events, and much more!
+This ministry offers retirement aged adults events and activities, such as day trips, serving opportunities, educational speakers, art classes, and much more!
 The hope is that this ministry will help our Sr. Adults know they are valued in this church, and they will meet new friends, learn new things, explore new places, and reach new people in our community.
-Strong Bones Strong Bones is a gentle exercise program that uses weights to work on balance.
-Strong Bones meets at 10:00 AM weekly on Tuesdays and Thursdays in room 308.
-Exercises are done for strength and balance while standing or sitting in a chair.
-The program includes the use of hand and ankle weights which are available at each session.
 Seniors Living Smarter Live better.
 Live wiser.
 Live more fulfilled.
 Seniors Living Smarter offer free seminars to equip, educate, and inspire Seniors to make informed choices and decisions around you lifestyle goals.
 To sign up: visit seniorslivingsmarter.com/seminar, or call 512-682-7339.
 Seminars are offered on our campus in the MCMC classrooms monthly.